AutumnAC/Attack-of-the-Sentient-Breakfast-Foods/README.md

 ### Seek

 **Objective:** The pancake will try to catch up to a waffle and collide with it.
+The pancake turns red when in this state.

 #### Steering Behaviors